pyrossh/rust-embed/readme.md

 You can add `#[prefix = "my_prefix/"]` to the `RustEmbed` struct to add a prefix to all of the file paths.
 This prefix will be required on `get` calls.

+### The `gzip` attribute

+You can add `#[gzip = false]` to the `RustEmbed` struct to disable gzip compression for the files in that embed.
+Only files where the compression reduces the file size is compressed already; but you can completely disable gzip compression if you are concerned with file sizes.

 ## Features